odiseoteam/SyliusReportPlugin/README.md

 #### Premium features!
 Do you want advanced features?
-Take a look at our [Report Plus Plugin](https://odiseo.com.ar/plugins-and-bundles/premium/sylius-report-plus-plugin), an extended version of this one.
+Take a look at our [Report Pro Plugin](https://odiseo.com.ar/plugins-and-bundles/premium/sylius-report-pro-plugin), an extended version of this one.

 ### Architecture